muizzmasood/Qube-Website/README.md

 # Qube-Website
-As a Frontend Developer, I created the Qube Website, using Vue.js via CDN.
-I ensured seamless user experiences with HTML, CSS, and JavaScript.
+As a Frontend Developer, I created the Qube Website using HTML and CSS to create a responsive Website